optimagic-dev/optimagic/docs/source/getting_started/when_not_use_estimagic.rst

 ======================================
 If you have a very well behaved problem (for instance, you know your criterion is convex or you have a linear programming problem), you should consider using a specialized library, such as ``cvxopt`` or ``PuLP``.
-While estimagic would work for these kind of problems, using libraries that exploit the additional knowledge will be faster.
+While estimagic would work, using libraries that exploit the additional knowledge will be faster.

 Discrete optimization